oleander/Movies/README.md

 ## Data to work with

-These accessors are available for the object that is being returned from `find_by_*`
+These accessors are available for the object that is being returned from `find_by_*`.

 - **year** (*Fixnum*) Year of the movie.
 - **released** (*Date*) Release date.